Torreskai0722/RT-BEV/doc/run.md

-Here’s a detailed `run.md` file describing how to run **RT-BEV** for both Docker and non-Docker users:

----

 # RT-BEV: How to Run

 This guide explains how to run the **RT-BEV** system for both Docker and non-Docker users.
 For Docker users, you'll need to open four terminals connected to the same Docker container and run the corresponding commands in each terminal.